 Sign and share this petition widely so that every Indian supports this cause.

 (My petition is based on recommendations derived from research on the topic of increasing women participation in Indian politics by Dublin City University Global India Marie Sklodowska-Curie European Training Network global fellow Ms. Proma Ray Chaudhary and the suggestions by the speakers at the one-day discussion organised by the Peoples’ Vigilance Committee on Human Rights in Varanasi.

 #womenparticipation #towardsequality #WomenInPolitics

-Shirin Shabana needs your help with “33 percent women reservation and political framework for enhancing women participation in Indian politics”.
-Join Shirin and 1,051 supporters today.
+Shirin Shabana Khan needs your help with “33 percent women reservation and political framework for enhancing women participation in Indian politics”.
+Join Shirin Shabana and 4,116 supporters today.